-The province of Algarve is located at the very South of Portugal, 280km from the capital – Lisbon.
-Surrounded by the Atlantic ocean from the West and South, it also neighbors with Spain on the East.
+The province of Algarve is located in the very south of Portugal, 280 kilometres from the capital, Lisbon.
+Surrounded by the Atlantic ocean from the west and the south, the Algarve also neighbours with Spain on the east.

 Daily sunshine hours

-In the summer months, the Algarve showcases over 12 hours of sunshine per day, but these hours can drop to just five or six daily during the winter
+In the summer months, the Algarve showcases over twelve hours of sunshine per day, but these hours can drop to just five or six daily during the winter